FergusLemon/oystercard/README.md

 >> another_oystercard.touch_in(euston)
 #<Oystercard:0x00007fc1e405b358 @balance=50, @journey_log=#<JourneyLog:0x00007fc1e405b330 @journeys=[#<Journey:0x00007fc1e38375a0 @entry_station=#<struct Station name=:euston, zone=1>, @complete=false>], @journey_klass=Journey>>
 ```
-Touch out and the balance on the card will be reduced by the appropriate fare.
+Touch out and the balance on the card will be reduced by the appropriate fare and the complete journey will be stored in the journey log.
 ```
 >> another_oystercard.touch_out(angel)
 48